TheStarport/KnowledgeBase/INI Editing/EXE/freelancer.ini.md

 | death_penalty | integer | no       | Percentage of your cargo (commoditied and unmounted equipment) lost at death in MP |

 ### [Initial MP DLLs]
-Initials DLL files called by FLServer.exe
+Initials DLL files called by FLServer.exe when it starts.
 | Key  | Value                                                                    | Multiple | Remark                     |
 | ---- | ------------------------------------------------------------------------ | -------- | -------------------------- |
 | path | directory                                                                | no       | relative to freelancer.exe |
 | DLL  | dll, [string], [LOWEST / BELOW_NORMAL / NORMAL / ABOVE_NORMAL / HIGHEST] | yes      |

 ### [Initial SP DLLs]
-Initial DLL files called by Freelancer.exe
+Initial DLL files called when you start a new game or load a game.
 | Key  | Value                                                                    | Multiple | Remark                     |
 | ---- | ------------------------------------------------------------------------ | -------- | -------------------------- |
 | path | directory                                                                | no       | relative to freelancer.exe |